nojronatron/nojronatron.github.io/code401-files/jpa-data-access-and-crud.md

 ### Main

-SpringAPplication.run() is Springs under-the-covers execution member for the usual 'main()' entrypoint of this App.
+'SpringApplication.run()` is Springs under-the-covers execution member for the usual 'main()' entrypoint of this App.
 No Web.xml file needed any longer!

 ### Logger Factory